A Journey Through the Rolling Process: How Rolled Steel Takes Shape

 1. Two-High Rolling Mills: These mills have two rolls that rotate in opposite directions to compress and reduce the thickness of raw materials.

-2. Three-High Rolling Mills: These mills have three rolls that use a combination of pressure and friction to reduce thickness.
+2. Three-High Rolling Mills: These mills have three rolls that combine pressure and friction to reduce thickness.

 3. Four-High Rolling Mills: These mills have four rolls arranged in a square pattern that apply pressure from different directions to shape materials.